Apr 15, 2019

 After my first two sessions of directly training my backflip, by abs were absolutely singing with pain.
 After the first one especially, my abs were sore to touch for a full two weeks afterwards.

 It’s an entirely different motion to use your abs to slowly sit up in bed in the morning, and a whole other thing when you are having your body go from the most stretched out position possible (the height of the jump in the backflip, with your arms stretched out overhead), and then snapping your body into a tiny little ball in order to do the backwards rotation.
-Needless to say, my abs were shocked with this new movement that I had never asked them to do, and I paid the price.
+My abs were shocked with this new movement I had never asked them to do, and I paid the price.
 Without any hyperbole, I know that my abdominal muscles have never been as sore in my entire life, as they were for the first week following my first day of training backflips with my trainer.

 3. I kept training until it happened